mustail/kickstarter-analysis/README.md

 ## Results

 To launch a theater-related campaign, it seems that the best months are April, May (especially), and the early Summer months of June and July.
-It makes sense, therefore, that *Louse set up her campaign to launch no later than April, preferably in May*.
+It makes sense, therefore, that *Louise should set up her campaign to launch no later than April, preferably in May*.

 Seasonality is a clearer aspect of crowdfunding campaigns in the Theater subcategory.
 The decline from Summer to Fall is much clearer compared to a still strong showing of all other categories in the Fall. *The earlier in the Spring may be better as success rates for Theater campaigns decline into the middle of the Summer.*

-*Louise should set a moderate funding goal* for her crowdfunding campaign to be successful and should target the category average for her goal maximum.
+*Louise should also set a moderate funding goal* for her crowdfunding campaign to be successful and should target the category average for her goal maximum.

 As for the limitations of the data, I would like to cite two: The first is the live campaigns, which we could not use for this assignment.
 The insight from them would have added to our understanding of the problem.
 Secondly, as I said above, there are very few entries for certain categories across funding goals.
 This may be because the dataset is incomplete, or the values are misidentified, or another reason difficult to guess.